Enhanced Fujita scale: Differences from the Fujita scale

 The Enhanced Fujita Scale takes into account the quality of construction and standardizes different kinds of structures.
 The wind speeds on the original scale were deemed by meteorologists and engineers as being too high, and engineering studies indicated that slower winds than initially estimated cause the respective degrees of damage.
 The old scale lists an F5 tornado as wind speeds of 261–318 mph, while the new scale lists an EF5 as a tornado with winds above 200 mph, found to be sufficient to cause the damage previously ascribed to the F5 range of wind speeds.
-None of the tornadoes in the United States recorded before February 1, 2007, were re-categorized during and after the transition to the EF Scale.
+Tornadoes in the United States that occurred before February 1, 2007, retained their original Fujita ratings after the EF Scale was adopted.

-Essentially, there is no functional difference in how tornadoes are rated.
-The old ratings and new ratings are smoothly connected with a linear formula.
-The only differences are adjusted wind speeds, measurements of which were not used in previous ratings, and refined damage descriptions; this is to standardize ratings and to make it easier to rate tornadoes which strike few structures.
-Twenty-eight Damage Indicators (DI), with descriptions such as "double-wide mobile home" or "strip mall", are used along with Degrees of Damage (DoD) to determine wind estimates.
+The EF Scale retained the same 0–5 category structure as the original Fujita scale, but it changed the operational rating methodology by formalizing 28 Damage Indicators (DI) and 8 Degrees of Damage (DoD), revising the associated wind-speed estimates, and explicitly considering construction quality when evaluating damage.
+A linear conversion was derived to relate F-scale and EF-scale wind estimates and preserve continuity in the historical database, but tornadoes are not rated operationally by applying that formula.
 Different structures, depending on their building materials and ability to survive high winds, have their own DIs and DoDs.
-Damage descriptors and wind speeds will also be readily updated as new information is learned.
 Some differences do exist between the two scales in the ratings assigned to damage.
-An EF5 rating on the new scale requires a higher standard of construction in houses than does an F5 rating on the old scale.
-So, the complete destruction and sweeping away of a typical American frame home, which would likely be rated F5 on the Fujita scale, would probably be rated EF4 or lower.
+On the original Fujita scale, a tornado would generally earn an F5 rating by completely destroying and sweeping away frame homes built to typical American construction standards.
+On the Enhanced Fujita scale that level of damage would generally be rated as high-end EF4, requiring a house of above-standard construction to be rated EF5.
+A 2025 study indicated that these more rigorous standards resulted in a decrease in the percentage of tornadoes receiving F5/EF5 ratings after the implementation of the new scale.
+This difference in frequency disappears when high-end EF4 tornadoes, with peak estimated winds of 190–200 mph, are included as "EF5 candidates."

 Since the EF Scale still uses actual tornado damage and similar degrees of damage for each category to estimate the storm's wind speed, the National Weather Service states that the scale will likely not lead to an increase in the number of tornadoes classified as EF5.
 Additionally, the upper bound of the wind speed range for EF5 is open—in other words, there is no maximum wind speed designated.